ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/tools-ides/intellij-plugin/using-intellij-plugin-features.md

-# Using the IntelliJ plugin features
+# Using the features of the IntelliJ plugin

 Click on the below links to find information on the various capabilities that are facilitated by the IntelliJ Ballerina plugin for the development process.